 If you’re in need of some extra cash to fund a down payment to your house or to keep up with your monthly mortgage dues, you may have considered taking out personal loans.

 Personal loans and home equity loans are two of the most availed financing options.
 In fact, they are relatively easy to get-because of less-strict lending requirements compared to other types of loans.
-Equity loans, like personal loans application can be done online and are generally processed and approved in a matter of hours.
+Equity loans, like personal loans application, can be done online and are generally processed and approved in a matter of hours.
 Despite the fact that personal loan seems to be an attractive and less-complicated loan type, its high interests and other drawbacks make mortgage loan a more practical option.

 Should I get a personal loan for the down payment of my home loan?

-I need to keep up with my monthly mortgage repayments.
 Is it practical to apply for personal loans to avoid missing the due dates?

 First, there are lenders who provide reasonable terms for personal loans.
 If you have the money to pay it back before the loan term ends, why not?
 But, if you have no other immediate source of cash to repay high-interest personal loans, getting a home equity loan would be a better idea.
-Not only would you be able to free up some cash for your other needs, you also don’t have to worry about accumulated interests which can double or triple the amount of loan, depending on how many times you missed payments.
+Not only would you be able to free up some cash for your other needs, but you also don’t have to worry about accumulated interests which can double or triple the amount of loan, depending on how many times you missed payments.

 Home equity loan or second mortgage usually comes cheaper than most personal loans, and it is easy to process.
 You can also get as high as 80% of the value of your equity.
 Let’s say, your mortgage costs $1,000,000 and you already paid $700,000.
 That means you can take out up to 80% of your $700,000 equity.
 So, which do you think is more practical?
 Getting a loan from your own equity or from an unsecured loan?
 Remember that the reason why personal loans are costly is because the borrower lends you money without security, so they have to compensate for the risk of not being paid back.